gbhong/DiMB-RE/README.md

 <!-- Please find more details of this work in our [paper](https://arxiv.org/pdf/2010.12812.pdf). -->

-## 1. Reproducibility Check
+## 1. Reproducibility Check for Training of Pipeline system
 <!-- ## Quick Start -->

-For simple reproducibility check, you can run this [Colab Notebook](https://colab.research.google.com/drive/1abCEYlFOCmu7yO7TQQeHOwVPCDX8H4Rs?usp=sharing) which is to generate predictions and evaluate them for RE and Factuality Detection task.
+For simple reproducibility check, you can run this [Colab Notebook](https://colab.research.google.com/drive/1abCEYlFOCmu7yO7TQQeHOwVPCDX8H4Rs?usp=sharing) which is to train end-to-end system from NER-RE-Factuality Detection.

-The final end-to-end result should match with the following scores, which are the best performance of PURE-based RE models from our paper.
+The final end-to-end result should "approximate" with the following scores, which are the best performance of PURE-based RE models from our paper.

 ```plaintext
 NER - P: 0.772500, R: 0.747900, F1: 0.760000